 Companies that offer an unlimited vacation policy do so because they know for sure that their employees won’t take much time off.

 There are a lot of reasons why employees don’t use all their vacation time.
 Sometimes it is a demanding work environment, peer pressure, fear, etc.

 In a 2014 Glassdoor survey, it has been revealed that only 1 in 4 employees took the total allotted/accrued vacation time.
 And about 15% of employees never took a day off.

 Even if they are on vacation, does not mean that they are necessarily off work.
 Most of them get access to work through their smartphones or computers.

-About 28% surveyed are afraid that they might not get ahead if they are not constantly working.
+About 28% of surveyed are afraid that they might not get ahead if they are not constantly working.

 About 17% are afraid of losing their jobs – so they work even on their days off.

-As a quick summary, I would like to highlight that there are benefits for Employers to offer an Unlimited Vacation Policy.
+As a quick summary, I would like to highlight that there are benefits for employers to offer an Unlimited Vacation Policy.
 It provides them immediate cost savings.
 It improves workplace morale, thereby reducing turnover.

-For employees, there is an increase in morale knowing that their workplace offers them with more flexibility and trust.
+For employees, there is an increase in morale knowing that their workplace offers them more flexibility and trust.

 However, as the studies have shown that – just because it is offered does not mean most employees make use of it.